-We have audited the accompanying stand alone financial statements of Makedonski Telekom AD - Skopje, which comprise the statement of financial position as of 31 December 2012 and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Makedonski Telekom AD - Skopje (the "Company") and its subsidieries T-Mobile Macedonia AD Skopje and E-Makedonija foundation - Skopje (together "the Group"), which comprise the consolidated statement of financial position as of 31 December 2012 and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement for the year then ended and a summary of significant accounting policies and other explanatory notes.

-Management's responsibility for the stand alone financial statements
+Management's responsibility for the consolidated financial statements

-Management is responsible for the preparation and fair presentation of these stand alone financial statements in accordance with accounting laws and regulations applicable in the Republic of Macedonia, and for such internal control as management determines is necessary to enable the preparation of stand alone financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.